-Literally translated, a writ of habeas corpus is a court order to "produce the body," and is generally filed by those in prison, though they are also filed by those who have been held in contempt of court by a judge and either imprisoned or threatened with imprisonment.
+Literally translated, a writ of habeas corpus is a court order to "produce the body" and is generally filed by those in prison.
+They are also filed by those who've been held in contempt of court by a judge and either imprisoned or threatened with imprisonment.
 Also known as "the Great Writ," habeas petitions are often referred to as the hallmark of the United States justice system.
-Unlike other countries where the government may throw anyone in jail and keep them there indefinitely without filing charges or conducting a hearing, habeas corpus serves as a check on the government and offers prisoners a legal avenue to protest their imprisonment.
+Unlike some other countries where the government may throw anyone in jail and keep them there indefinitely without filing charges or conducting a hearing, habeas corpus serves as a check on the government and offers prisoners a legal avenue to protest their imprisonment.

 A habeas corpus petition can be filed in state or federal court.
 Before filing in federal court, however, all state options must be exhausted first.
 Everyone has the right to be challenge illegal imprisonment or inhumane prison conditions.
 Like all writs, however, courts will insist on clear and convincing evidence in support of a writ of habeas corpus and don't issue them frequently.

 Questions About the Appeal, Writ, and Habeas Corpus Process?
 Ask an Attorney